A Blade of Grass nurtures

 From 2013 to 2020 we offered this high-profile, nationally recognized opportunity that quickly became a key career milestone for US-based socially engaged artists working across the country and abroad.
 The Fellowship has supported 57 artists and collectives, generated a large volume of research, print and media content, short films, and engaging programs that share the intimate process and relationship driven nature of socially engaged art.
 This Fellowship program was sunset in response to the COVID-19 pandemic.

 In 2021, A Blade of Grass shifted to the production of a small number of online programs and artists’ projects that meaningfully responded to the constraints and political pressures of the moment.
 Like many individuals and organizations, the pandemic presented us with an opportunity to evaluate our purpose and impact.
 As we engaged in dialogue with artists and peers in the field, what remained clear is that there is not enough direct financial support for artists.
 Especially for artists with community engaged practices.
-This inspired both of our founders to begin a substantial restructuring process to pass on the governance and leadership of the organization to artists and arts workers with a significant stake in socially engaged art.
+This inspired both of our founders to begin a substantial restructuring process to pass on the governance and leadership of the organization to a board composed entirely of practitioners who share a deep commitment to socially engaged art, social justice, and equity.

 Our board is comprised of artists and arts workers with a particularly deep commitment to socially engaged art as well as the practical skill and experience sets necessary for the effective stewardship of an arts nonprofit, including finance, community organizing, group facilitation, arts administration, development, and previous board membership.